-Robert Plant is not interested in the idea of a Led Zeppelin reunion tour.
+Robert Plant hates the idea of a Led Zeppelin reunion tour.

 Plant explained why he is so opposed to reuniting with Led Zeppelin for a nostalgia tour in a recent interview with Rolling Stone.